kowey/nimrodel/README.txt

 version 0.1  4 August 2014

-nimrodel is a historical charter analysis engine based around the DATR ELF framework It is dervied from celeborn, the NLP component of the ChartEx project Runs under Windows (tested with Windows 7) and linux (tested with Ubuntu 11) Output is in the form of BRAT annotation data
+nimrodel is a historical charter analysis engine based around the DATR ELF framework It is derived from celeborn, the NLP component of the ChartEx project Runs under Windows (tested with Windows 7) and linux (tested with Ubuntu 11) Output is in the form of BRAT annotation data